aimms/how-to/Articles/521/521-writing-to-snowflake-database.rst

     alter table "DEMO_DB"."PUBLIC" .
 "HowTo521" drop column "NAME"  ;

-Then create it with a proper width:
+Then create it with a specific width:

 .. code-block:: sql